thinganhado/Telecom-Customer-Churn-Prediction/README.md

 - `churn-analysis-report.pdf`: Final report with visualizations, findings, and evaluation.
 - `data/`: Original dataset.

-## How to Run
-1. Download the [dataset](https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset) and place it in the working folder.
-2. Open the notebook in Jupyter or view `churn-prediction-notebook.html` in your browser.

 ## Author
 **Thi Ngan Ha Do**
 [GitHub](https://github.com/thinganhado) | [LinkedIn](#)